PrinceCornNM/ember-chat/README.md

 ## Usage

-The ember-chat component should be passed:

-  * an array like object of messages,
+ * Component: `ember-chat` - component that takes some parameters and provides simple ui for messaging
+   * Parameters:
+     * messages - a models for messages
-  * a function `changeStep` to send a message that accepts the text of the message,
+     * sendMessage - action that bubbles up and tells the backend to send a message
-  * the receiving user's name
-  * the receiving user's avatar image url.
+     * name - name of the recipient for the ui
+     * avatarUrl - url for an image for the recipient

 ## Installation